Payments and leave while on workers compensation

 - Contact the workers compensation regulator in their state or territory.

 Some awards and registered agreements may give employees an entitlement to superannuation while they’re away from work on workers compensation.
-For more information and to check your award go to Tax & superannuation.
+For more information and to check your award go to Tax and superannuation.

 Some awards have entitlements to accident pay for employees on workers compensation.
 Accident pay is the difference between what an employee would normally get paid and the amount they get paid from workers compensation.
 It's paid by the employer.